The Ultimate Guide to Health Insurance for Travel Nurses

-Chaplain Larry is available to all TNAA travelers (and corporate staff) to provide uplifting encouragement and a caring relationship to help with personal crisis management.
-Whether it’s a personal life issue or you’re struggling with the grief and trauma from your work, Chaplain Larry is a shoulder to lean on, source of non-denominational spiritual care, or simply a listening ear.
+Chaplains Janice and Chris are available to all TNAA travelers (and corporate staff) to provide uplifting encouragement and a caring relationship to help with personal crisis management.
+Whether it’s a personal life issue or you’re struggling with the grief and trauma from your work, Chaplains Janice and Chris are a shoulder to lean on, a source of non-denominational spiritual care, or simply a listening ear.
 The best part?
 All communication is on your terms, like the time of day — we’re looking at you, night shifters.

 Tip: You don’t need to remember anything.
-Simply text your recruiter after a long shift, or if you’re struggling.
-They will connect you with Chaplain Larry.
+Simply text your recruiter after a long shift or if you’re struggling.
+They will connect you with one of our chaplains.

 Our Employee Assistance Program (EAP) acts as a concierge for support, resources, and information.
 We want to ensure that you have the resources to manage the stresses of your daily life and remain productive, even when faced with difficult life experiences.
 This benefit aims to help you and the members of your household, resolve any number of problems such as personal, professional, financial, emotional stress, marital, family, or substance abuse issues.
 The program assists by offering free and confidential assessments, short-term counseling, referrals, and other services.